Upcoming events

 Class Time

-For this game, 2 to 4 prep sessions and 3 to 5 game sessions are recommended.
+For this game, 2-4 setup sessions and 3-5 game sessions are recommended.

 Assignments

 You can adjust the assignments to fit the desired learning outcomes of your game.
-This game can include traditional paper/research/thesis-driven writing, journalism, and creative writing.
+This game can include traditional papers, research, thesis-driven writing, journalism, and creative writing.
 All roles are required to give formal speeches.

 GAME MATERIALS